 To avoid transplant shock, it is always best to prepare all necessary items.

-- Make a sterilized potting mix big enough for the lime plant container you've chosen.
+- Make a sterilized potting mix big enough for your chosen lime plant container.

 - Check your potting medium's pH level and mineral content.

 - Add fertilizer and compost to the soil to improve the nutrients.